Liberdus/validator-dashboard/README.md

 ## Download and Run Installation Script

 Note this step should be done as a sudo privilaged user and not as root.
-To create a user type: adduser username.
+To create a user type as root: adduser username.
 To give sudo access type as root: usermod -aG sudo username

 Choose one of the following methods to download and run the installation script: